Security

 OPTION DESCRIPTION

 Offline Security In the drop-down list, select between Default security and Enhanced security.
 The enhanced security allows you to set up an offline password.
+The offline cache will then be encrypted.
+The password is required when switching to Offline mode only if the Prompt for offline access option is enabled.

 New password / Confirm password This is only available with enhanced offline security.
 Enter an offline password in the New password field, then enter it again in the Confirm password field.